Evgkl98/langGrind/README.md

 - 🎞 ***Animation***: Reanimated 3, Moti, Swipable by react-native-gesture-handler
 - 🗂 ***Data Management***: SQLite

+## Demo
+Take a look at the demo.mp4 file in repo to see the all features

 ## Platforms

 - 🛠 Android and iOS